ElizabethGarrison/elizabethgarrison.github.io/README.md

 Bachelor of Science: Psychology with a Minor in Biology GPA: 3.8

 ## Work Experience
+Framer/Cashier *Micheals* Oct.
+2022 - Jan.
+2024
+- Provided personalized framing solutions based on customer preferences and needs, utilizing problem-solving and attention to detail.
+- Ensured data accuracy in inventory management, applying analytical thinking for inventory control.
+- Provided excellent customer service, contributing to a positive and efficient sales experience.

+Student Educator *Lavner Education* Feb.
+2022 - Dec.
+2022
+- Implemented coding lessons using Python and Lua, helping students build projects in Roblox Studio and Blender.
+- Analyzed student progress and behavior, tailoring lessons to individual learning needs, improving overall student outcomes.
+- Collaborated with supervisors and guardians to monitor student progress, ensuring continued development.

+Pharmacy Technician *CVS Health* Aug.
+2020 - Jan.
+2021
+- Supported pharmacists in efficiently filling prescriptions and managing inventory using data analysis tools.
+- Assisted in the distribution of COVID-19 test kits, ensuring compliance with health and safety regulations.
+- Utilized data visualization techniques to monitor inventory levels and predict demand.

 ## Projects
 **School Shootings Across America 1970 - 2023**